First, let’s discuss what an open concept home is. (in case you’ve never heard of that term.)

 It’s a concept, alright.
 But is it a good idea?

 It’s certainly a contemporary affectation and if one frequently has large gatherings and enjoys that aesthetic, then sure, but otherwise, I would consider this option very carefully–especially for a smaller home.
+And, if you’d like help fixing your open concept too open home, please check out this post.

 Recently, an apartment, actually one that is exactly like my apartment went on the market.